Home » Hawaii Travel Tips » Best Things to Do » Best Places for Kayaking in Hawaii

 Na Pali Coast, Kauai

-It’s a great way to see the Na Pali Coast from the distance, allowing you to take in the stunning natural beauty!
+It’s a great way to see the Na Pali Coast from a distance, allowing you to take in the stunning natural beauty!
 You just can’t get the same views from land.

 Oahu or Kauai: Which is the Best Hawaiian Island for Kids?
 Tips featured by top Hawaii travel blog, Hawaii Travel with Kids: The Na Pali Coast has lots of amazing Kauai snorkeling.